 - blood tests to determine your level of IgM and to evaluate the thickness of your blood

-- CT scan of bones or soft tissue
+- CT scans of bones or soft tissue

-CT scan and X-ray of the bones and soft tissues are used to differentiate between Waldenström’s disease and a similar type of cancer called multiple myeloma.
+CT scan and X-ray of the bones and soft tissues are used to differentiate between Waldenstrom’s disease and another type of cancer called multiple myeloma.

-There is no cure for Waldenström’s disease.
+There’s no cure for Waldenstrom’s disease.
 However, treatment can be effective for controlling your symptoms.
-Treatment for Waldenström’s disease will depend on the severity of your symptoms.
-If you have Waldenström’s disease but have no symptoms of the disorder, your doctor may not recommend any treatment.
+Treatment for Waldenstrom’s disease will depend on the severity of your symptoms.
+If you have Waldenstrom’s disease without any symptoms of the disorder, your doctor may not recommend any treatment.
 You may not require treatment until you develop symptoms.
 This may take several years.

-If you have symptoms of the disease, there are several different treatments that your doctor may recommend including:
+If you have symptoms of the disease, there are several different treatments your doctor may recommend.
+These include:

-Chemotherapy is a medicine that destroys fast growing cells in the body that grow quickly.
-You can get this treatment as a pill or intravenously, which means through your veins (intravenously) or as a pill.
-Chemotherapy in Waldenstrom’s disease is designed to attack the abnormal cells producing the excess IgM.
+Chemotherapy is a medicine that destroys cells in the body that grow quickly.
+You can get this treatment as a pill or intravenously, which means through your veins.
+Chemotherapy for Waldenstrom’s disease is designed to attack the abnormal cells producing the excess IgM.

-Plasmapheresis or plasma exchange is a procedure in which excess proteins (IgM immunoglobulins) in the plasma are removed from the blood, and the remaining plasma is combined with donor plasma and returned to the body.
+Plasmapheresis, or plasma exchange, is a procedure in which excess proteins called IgM immunoglobulins in the plasma are removed from the blood by a machine, and the remaining plasma is combined with donor plasma and returned to the body.

-Biotherapy or biological therapy is used to boost the immune system’s ability to fight cancer.
-It can be used in conjunction with chemotherapy.
+Biotherapy, or biological therapy, is used to boost the immune system’s ability to fight cancer.
+It can be used with chemotherapy.

-In some instances, your doctor may recommend surgery to remove the spleen (splenectomy).
-Patients that undergo this procedure may be able to reduce or eliminate their symptoms for many years.
+It’s possible your doctor may recommend surgery to remove the spleen.
+This is called a splenectomy.
+People who have this procedure may be able to reduce or eliminate their symptoms for many years.
 However, the symptoms of the disease often return in people who’ve had a splenectomy.